-The subject buildings are 1930s style low-rise blocks of apartments, conventionally built of solid brickwork and concrete floors, with open access decks and private balconies.
+The subject buildings are 1930s style low-rise blocks of apartments, conventionally built of solid brickwork and concrete floors, with open access decks and private balustrades.

 • Visible cracking and previous repairs (in a similar pattern) were noted to the balustrade half-brick thick walls.